Taste Local Flavor at a Fruit and Vegetable Market

 It is in these markets that you can find all sorts of fresh, local fruits and veggies.
 We definitely make an effort to stop by these vendors to discover something new.
 The colors and fragrances alone make it worth the trip.
 I am not a veggie lover, but fruits are my thing.
 Tropical fruits are slowly disappearing from this island, so when I can find something exotic, I want to try it.

 We made a quick visit to the Market in Santurce (Plaza del Mercado) .
 The market is located in a very pretty, old building.
 It has about 10-12 colorful booths, with vendors selling all sorts of fruits and veggies.

 They had lots of local favorites, the usual fruit and veggies most of us see in the supermarkets, plus some unusual fruit such as caimito, starfruit, guanabana and mamey.
 And everything was much less expensive as compared to the the supermarket!
 This market also has a smoothie (batidas) place, where the vendor uses fresh tropical fruits (yummy)!
 There are also other booths with all sorts of spices and seasonings, meat, fresh fish, and medicinal (as well as other) plants and flowers.
 And to make this a really nice afternoon – all around the market are a number of bars and restaurants.

-You will also see fruit and veggie stands set up along the sides of the roads.
+You will also see fruit and veggie stands set up along the sides of many roads.
 They also have lots of great things.
 These markets and stands are usually run by very friendly locals, who will help you find a ripe item, or tell you about some unknown item.
 They will even tell you how to best cook it.
 If they don’t speak English, never fear – try some of your Spanish skills, or if that doesn’t work, there is usually always someone around that can help you with translations or at worst, use hand signals!

 The Santurce Market is open from 6:00am – 6:00pm most days, but only in the morning on Sundays (until 12 noon).